-- If you want to change your mind – If you made your purchase instore you will have to see what the traders returns policy says.
+- If you want to change your mind – If you made your purchase instore you will have to see what the trader’s returns policy says.
 There is no obligation on traders to allow you to return goods purchased in store, just because you have changed your mind.
-If you purchase online the position is very different.
-The Consumer Contracts Regulations therefore says that you can return goods, purchased online, within 14 days of delivery – no questions asked.
+If you purchase online, the position is very different.
+The Consumer Contracts Regulations says that you can return goods purchased online, within 14 days of delivery – no questions asked.

 - If you fall for a scam – With the number of scams online it is inevitable that a large number of people will have fallen for a scam this week.
-If you make a purchase that turns out to be a scam there may be a remedy depending on how you paid.
-If you paid on your credit card and the purchase price was greater than £100 – you can turn to your credit card company and make what is known as a section 75 claim.
-If you paid on your debit card you have a similar right with the card provider, but its called the ‘chargeback scheme’.
+If you make a purchase that turns out to be a scam, there may be a remedy, depending on how you paid for the purchase.
+If you paid on your credit card, and the purchase price was greater than £100, you can turn to your credit card company and make what is known as a section 75 claim.
+If you paid on your debit card you have a similar right with the card provider, but it is called the ‘chargeback scheme’.

-- Making a complaint – If something goes wrong with your purchase this first port of call is to complain to the trader.
+- Making a complaint – If something goes wrong with your purchase the first port of call is to complain to the trader.
 Most will take your complaint seriously and provide the correct resolution.
-However if this is not the case you have a few options: i) you can ask if they are a member of an alternative dispute resolution scheme – such as RetailADR – www.retailadr.org.uk, Consumer Arbitration – www.consumerarbitration.co.uk or the Furniture Ombudsman – www.furnitureombudsman.org.uk ii) turn to your credit/debit card provider, as I have explained above or iii) go to the Small Claims Court.
+However if this is not the case, you have a few options: i) you can ask if they are a member of an alternative dispute resolution scheme – such as RetailADR – www.retailadr.org.uk, Consumer Arbitration – www.consumerarbitration.co.uk or the Furniture Ombudsman – www.furnitureombudsman.org.uk , ii) turn to your credit/debit card provider, as I have explained above, or iii) go to the Small Claims Court.